kid0604/yara-rules/README.md

 # yara-rules

-This repo crawls yara rules from multiple sources, cleans them, and adds some metadata using LLM.
+Crawling yara rules from multiple sources, cleans them, and adds some metadata using LLM.

 **Yara rules sources:**